 The Moraine location closed Oct.
 1. The spokeswoman noted that there are three other Bob Evans restaurant locations within nine miles of the closed restaurant, including one in Kettering on East Dorothy Lane, which is about four miles away.

 RELATED: Bob Evans restaurant in Centerville sold (June 2017)

 Twenty-nine of the store’s 31 hourly employees accepted a transfer to other local Bob Evans locations, as did all three of the Moraine store’s managers, the company spokeswoman said.

 “We are grateful to our local restaurant employees and managers for their service and to our loyal guests who have visited the Moraine restaurant for many years,” the Bob Evans spokeswoman said.
 “We have a firm priority on the opportunities that lie ahead.”

 RELATED: New Bob Evans owner vows no immediate restaurant closings (January 2017)

-The entire Bob Evans Restaurants chain is under new corporate ownership as of five months ago.
+The entire Bob Evans Restaurants chain is under new corporate ownership as of six months ago.

 After announcing the acquisition of Bob Evans Restaurants by Golden Gate Capital in January, the $565 million transaction was finalized in May.
 Golden Gate Capital officials said at the time they would retain the Bob Evans leadership team to guide the transition as they took part of the company private.